cjacker/opensource-toolchain-stm32/README.md

     +  Luat AIR105 (MH1903S)
     +  SynWit SWM181[CBT6]

-* ST-LINK / DAPLink adapter for programming and debugging.
+* DAPLink / ST-LINK / JLink adapter for programming and debugging.
-  - DAPLink is a cheap, opensource and standard way to program/debug any Cortex-M MCU.
+  - DAPLink is highly recommended. it's a cheap, opensource and standard solution to program/debug any Cortex-M MCU.
-  - If you need work with STM8, buy a ST-Link (it also support SWIM interface used by STM8).
+  - If you also need work with STM8, it's neccesary to have a ST-Link (it also support SWIM interface used by STM8).
 If not, buy a DAPLink.
   - JLink can support SWD interface, but it's too expensive and not worth to buy for beginners.

 * USB2TTL UART adapter